-Antitrust is defined as any agreement or conspiracy that unlawfully limits trade and promotes anti-competitive habits.
-It is also described as anti-competition.
-The economy of any country depends upon the law of need and supply.
-This is the theory of liberty of competitors.
+Antitrust defined as any agreement or conspiracy that unlawfully limits trade and promotes anti-competitive habits — described as anti-competition too.
+The economy of any country depends upon the law of need and supply — theory of liberty of competitors.
 United States Congress has enacted antitrust laws to prevent anti-competitive habits in service so that there will be reasonable competitors that will result in lower costs for consumers.

 Unions are formed to secure the rights of workers.
-They negotiate cumulative employment agreement so that collective bargaining agreement can be achieved.
+They negotiate cumulative employment agreement so that a collective bargaining agreement brings to a successful conclusion.
 In the sports market, they are called gamers association.
 They represent the gamers in settlements of employment contracts.

 US Courts Maintain “Reserve Clauses”

-The majority of professional sports leagues in the United States have retained provisions agreements that basically avoid players from separating from their original teams by their own will and choice.
-The courts promoted these “reserve clauses” due to the fact that it is established that sports leagues do not operate in commerce or trade.
-This suggests they do not fall under antitrust laws.
-Nevertheless, today.
-This interpretation is slowly being questioned.
+The majority of professional sports leagues in the United States have retained provisions agreements that avoid players from separating from their original teams by their own will and choice.
+The courts promoted these “reserve clauses” because it provides sports leagues that do not operate in commerce or trade.
+Also, they do not fall under antitrust laws.
+But today, this interpretation is slowly questioned.

-But given that all groups in a league share some typical interests and organisation goals, there is a particular degree of cooperation and arrangement amongst groups that is essential and inevitable.
-These are some of the typical organisation goals of groups:
+But given that all groups in a league share some common interests and organization goals, there is a particular degree of cooperation and arrangement amongst groups that is essential and inevitable.
+These are some of the ideal organization goals of groups:

 - Conservation of competitive balance among teams

 - Maximization of broadcast profits

 - Rules concerning gamer free firm